Python rsplit

 Python rsplit String Example

-The following set of examples helps you understand the rsplit string function.
+The following set of examples helps you understand the Python rsplit string function.
 Here, we Pass either a single argument or No argument to the rsplit function.

-NOTE: If you pass the non-existing item as the Method separator, then Python returns the whole sentence as List Item 1.
+NOTE: If you pass the non-existing item as the Method separator, Python returns the whole sentence as List Item 1.

 Str1 = 'India, China, Japan, USA, UK, Australia, Canada'